amtalrhmnan/Neural-Network-Model-for-Credit-Scoring-/README.md

 ![image](https://user-images.githubusercontent.com/88631375/215353912-1a190825-ca9b-4ada-9a05-a0e26b7ff6c0.png)

 	Accuracy
-accuracy is a commonly used metric for evaluating the performance of a model on a given dataset.
-It is the ratio of the number of correct predictions made by the model to the total number of predictions made.
-It is often expressed as a percentage.
-However, it is important to note that accuracy alone may not always be the best metric to evaluate a model's performance, especially when the dataset is imbalanced or when the cost of false positives and false negatives are different.
-Accuracy=(TP + TN)/(TP+FP+TN+FN)

 The accuracy is 0.93536667.

 	Precision
-Precision is a metric used to evaluate the performance of a binary classification model.
-It is defined as the ratio of true positive predictions to the total number of positive predictions.
-In other words, it is the proportion of correct positive predictions out of all the positive predictions made by the classifier.
-High precision means that the classifier is good at identifying positive instances, while low precision means that it often makes false positive predictions.
-Pr⁡e cision=TP/(TP+FP )

 The precision is 0.94005818

 	Recall
-Recall is a measure of a classifier's ability to correctly identify positive instances from a dataset.
-It is defined as the ratio of true positive predictions to the total number of actual positive instances.
-It is often used in the context of binary classification problems, where it measures the proportion of actual positive instances that were correctly identified by the classifier.
-A high recall value indicates that the classifier has a low false negative rate, meaning that it correctly identifies most of the positive instances.
-Recall=TP/(TP+FN)

 The recall is 0.99402654

 	F1-Score
-F1-score is a measure of a model's accuracy and balance between precision and recall.
-It is the harmonic mean of precision and recall, where the best value is 1.0 and the worst value is 0.0.
-It is often used as a single number summary of the performance of a classification model, as it takes into account both the false positives and false negatives.
-The F1-score is calculated using the following formula:
-F1=2*((precision*recall))/((precision+recall) )
-F1-score is a way to balance precision and recall to have a single number that indicates how well a model performs.
-It's particularly useful when the dataset is imbalanced and one class is much more frequent than the other which is the case of my project

 The F1-score is 0.9662894

-I must note that these metrics were calculated manually to provide familiarity to the readers with no technical background but can be easily calculated using sklearn.metrics

 Visualizing the model performance